Xceptance/xlt-documentation/content/en/xtc/xtc-release-notes/_index.md

 ---

-Find the most important fixes, improvements, and features listed in the release notes.
-For additional information as well as a full list of changes, please refer to each individual release.
+Here you will find a full list of changes including the most important fixes, improvements, and features, as well as additional information for each officially published XTC version.